kimberleehowley/sql-study/practical_sql/ch6.md

 - A CROSS JOIN returns all possible matches
 - Use `WHERE value IS NULL` with Joins to find missing values
 - Dot notation specifies column names after te table name
+- You can create the alias for the table name in the FROM clause
+- JOIN also useful for comparing old data to new